 “I had just begun my daily, early morning time of prayer and intercession.
 When doing so, I often envision myself and the people I pray for that day striding up to massive, golden, double doors into God’s throne room.
 Huge angelic beings often open the doors for us so we can stride boldly through them into the room.
 Then, as we humbly bow in front of God, I sweep my arm around me to show Him the people I brought with me for whom I will be interceding.
 As I did that this time, Jesus glanced to our left; I followed his glance and noticed he was looking at a door labeled “Supply Room.”
 Another angelic being opened that door so I could peer inside.
 It was a huge room, appearing much like a Sam’s Club or Costco with rows and rows of shelves reaching higher than I could see and stretching into the distance farther than I could see.
 It is an infinite storehouse full of unlimited items.
 I knew as I interceded for various people that morning, other angelic beings would emerge from that supply room to give people with me that for which I was praying and interceding.”

 Hallowed (Honored) Be Your Name…

 Jesus seemed to have deep feelings about the Name of God.
 He never used it irreverently, nor in vain, or as an obscenity.
-Coming down through 2,000+ years to us, I believe He is saying to us: “Have the same reverence for the Name of God that I have.”
-My own brief prayer in respect to honoring God’s Name often goes something like this: “Heavenly Father, we pray to clearly comprehend and acknowledge we are your children and readily submit to your loving, nurturing, caring, parental attention in all matters concerning us and our loved ones.
-You are Abba, our loving Father, our Daddy.
-We pray we will live our lives in such a way so as to consistently honor your Name.”
+Coming down through 2,000+ years to us, I believe He is saying to us: “Have the same reverence I have for the Name of God.”
+My own brief prayer in respect to honoring God’s Name goes something like this: “God, your Name represents You and all that You are.
+Your very Name, God, tells me You are sovereign over all the affairs of your vast creation.
+You are sovereign over the affairs of my life today.
+Your Name says it all for me, and I honor You and your Name above everything else in my life today!”

 Your Kingdom come…